 Zika is primarily transmitted through the bite of infected Aedes mosquitoes, the same mosquitoes that spread Chikungunya and dengue.
-These mosquitoes are aggressive daytime biters and they can also bite at night.
+These mosquitoes are aggressive daytime biters, and they can also bite at night.

 About one in five people infected with Zika virus will have symptoms.
 This means 80% of people do not even know they are infected!
 The most common symptoms of Zika virus disease are fever, rash, joint pain, and conjunctivitis (red eyes).
-The illness is usually mild with symptoms lasting from several days to a week.
+The illness is usually mild, with symptoms lasting from several days to a week.
 Severe disease requiring hospitalization is uncommon, and people rarely die.

-Where is the Zika Virus normally found?
+Where is Zika virus normally found?

 If traveling, please visit the CDC Travelers’ Health site for the most updated travel information.

-I’m going to an infected Zika Virus destination for Spring Break.
+I’m going to an infected Zika virus destination for Spring Break.
 What do I do?